Expeditionary Fighting Vehicle: Controversy

 Loren B. Thompson, of the Lexington Institute, said that Amos had been ordered to give this statement, which did not reflect his actual feelings on the issue.

 In an interview on 5 January 2011 with Bloomberg Businessweek, Duncan D. Hunter, a member of the House Armed Services Committee, anticipated the cancellation announcement by Gates.
-However, Hunter has predicted that his committee will reject the cancellation.
+However, Hunter predicted that his committee would reject the cancellation.

-According to Lieutenant General George J. Flynn of the Marine Corps Combat Development Command, the USMC will use funding from the cancelled EFV for other tactical ground vehicles over the next five years.
+According to Lieutenant General George J. Flynn of the Marine Corps Combat Development Command, the USMC was to use funding from the cancelled EFV for other tactical ground vehicles over the next five years.
 The EFV program was cut from a 2012 proposed budget by the White House.

-General Dynamics is offering a cut down version of the EFV without the hydroplaning or weapons.
+General Dynamics offered a cut down version of the EFV without the hydroplaning or weapons.
 Ray Mabus has said that new defensive systems will allow navy ships to close to within 12 mi off hostile shores so a 25 kn amphibious tracked vehicle is no longer needed.

 Deputy Commandant George Flynn has said that the analysis of alternatives to replace the EFV will be accelerated to complete in six to nine months.
 In the 2012 appropriations bill, Congress ordered that the EFV be one of the alternatives considered in the study.

 Design

 The EFV, designed by General Dynamics Land Systems, was an amphibious armored tracked vehicle with an aluminum hull.
 The engine is a custom MTU Friedrichshafen diesel (MT883) with two modes of operation; a high power mode for planing over the sea, and a low power mode for land travel.
 It has a crew of three and can transport 17 marines and their equipment.
 The EFV would have been the first heavy tactical vehicle with a space frame structure.

 The hull had a hydraulically actuated bow flap to aid planing with a maximum waterborne speed of 46 km/h.
-Shrouded Honeywell waterjet propulsors are integrated into each side of the hull, which create over 2,800 hp of thrust.
+Shrouded Honeywell waterjet propulsors are integrated into each side of the hull, which create over 2,800 hp of power.
 It was also outfitted with hydraulically actuated chines to cover the tracks while in seafaring mode.

 The vehicle uses an Ethernet network connected by the Tactical Switch Router, based on the COTS DuraMAR Mobile IP router for its internal and external communications.